-Andy was employed by Otis Elevator Company in Toronto and was known as a mechanical trouble-shooter and talented with anything technical.
+At the time, Dad was employed by Otis Elevator Company in Toronto and was known as a mechanical trouble-shooter with proven talent to resolve difficult technical problems.

-In the 1960s, Airstreams were dramatically more complex and advanced than any other RV on the market, but compared to the elevators in a 50-storey building, they were still pretty simple.
+In the 1960s, Airstream travel trailers were dramatically more complex and advanced than any other RV on the market; however, compared to the elevators in a 50-storey building, they were still pretty simple.

-At the Rallies, Andy was constantly in demand to “just take a look at this.”
-It rapidly became apparent that an Airstream store with a technically advanced service department would be a solid business venture and a great way to use his mechanical prowess and creativity to help out the many people who enjoyed RVing as he did.
+At the Airstream rallies, Dad was constantly in demand to “just take a look at this.”
+It rapidly became apparent to Dad that an Airstream store with a technically advanced service department would be a solid business venture and a great way to use his mechanical prowess and creativity to help the many people who enjoyed RVing as he did.

 The cost of land in the Toronto area made a large service department unaffordable there.
-So in February 1970, Andy left Otis Elevator, sold his home in Toronto and moved the family to London, Ontario.
+So, in February 1970 at age 39, Dad left his safe job, sold his Toronto home and relocated his young family to London, Ontario.

 From the beginning, Andy Sr. was always very fussy about properly setting up hitches and matching the right tow vehicle with a trailer.